UDL-TF/DodgeballBot/README.md

 - [TF2Dodgeball](https://github.com/Silorak/TF2-Dodgeball-Modified) is a mandatory requirement not just for compiling also for functioning.

 # Installation
+Download the stable release for the best results.
+Then unzip the file.

+Add everything to its respective folder.

 Copy the extra phrases from `extra_translations.txt` into the `tfdb.phrases.txt` file.

 # Commands